con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 And then Vajradhara, the glorious,
 Most pleased and satisfied, with folded palms,
-Prostrated to the Buddha, the great protector,
+Prostrated to the Buddha, the noble guard,
-The Blesssed One and the *tathāgata*, (163)
+The Blesssed One, the lord *tathāgata*; (163)

 > anyaiś ca bahuvidhair nāthair guhyendrair vajrapāṇibhiḥ |